uwla/ltags/README.md

 arguments because the tags associated with those  names  needed  to  be  fetched behind the scenes.
-If a Eloquent model or a Eloquent collection is passed  as  a argument, the namespace will have no effect because the Eloquent models  already have the tags' ids which uniquely identify the tags.
+If a Eloquent model or a Eloquent collection is passed  as  a argument, the namespace will have no effect because the Eloquent models  already have the tag ids which uniquely identify the tags.

 ## CONTRIBUTIONS